1688 Germantown Quaker Petition Against Slavery: Contents of the petition

-Second, the petition mentions Turks as an example of a people who might take someone on a ship into slavery in the Ottoman Empire.
+Second, the petition mentions the Turks as an example of a people who might take someone on a ship into slavery in the Ottoman Empire.
 The four men were referring to the widely known stories of Barbary pirates who had established outposts on the coast of North Africa and for hundreds of years had plundered ships.
-After the Muslims were driven out of Spain in 1492 they raided the Spanish coast and the Spanish countered with more attacks.
+After the Muslims were driven out of Spain in 1492, they raided the Spanish coast and the Spanish countered with more attacks.
 The Barbary pirates in the period (1518–1587) were allied with the Ottoman authorities and captured slaves to be brought back to North Africa or Turkey.
 Thus in their early period, their motivation was political.
-In the later period during the 17th century the North African pirate communities became more independent and lived mainly on plunder so the motivation for piracy was mainly economic.
+In the later period during the 17th century, the North African pirate communities became more independent and lived mainly on plunder so the motivation for piracy was mainly economic.
 In that period up to 20,000 captured Christians were said to be kept as slaves in Algiers.
-The slave raiders traveled throughout the Mediterranean Sea and the North Atlantic, often taking slaves from Italy and Spain, but ranging as far north as Ireland (see Sack of Baltimore etc.).
+The slave raiders traveled throughout the Mediterranean Sea and the North Atlantic, often taking slaves from Italy and Spain, but ranging as far north as Ireland (see sack of Baltimore).
 Among the Barbary pirates were renegades from Northern Europe who had converted to Islam.
 Some English, French, and Germans were allowed to pay their way out of slavery and so brought back the stories of marauding pirates capturing slaves.
-At the time that the Petition was written, a number of Friends were enslaved in Morocco, including the captain of the ship that had brought Pastorius and his compatriots to Pennsylvania.

 The petition's mention of this point, then, is another example of their sophisticated reasoning.
 The widely circulated stories of slavery on the Barbary Coast were true, for Europeans had been the prey of political enemies and renegades who had captured them as slaves.
-Indeed, in the year that the petition was written, a number of Quakers were enslaved in Morocco.
+Indeed, in the year that the petition was written, a number of Quakers were enslaved in Morocco, including the captain of the ship that had brought Pastorius and his compatriots to Pennsylvania.
 This analogy in the first paragraph of the petition cast the Atlantic slave trade in a questionable light.
 The four authors expressed their belief that slaves had social and political equality with ordinary citizens.

 Third, the petition refers to the black slaves as "negers", which was a German and Dutch word meaning black or negro.
 In its 1688 usage the term was simply descriptive and not in any way derogatory.
 Throughout the petition the four men show respect for enslaved people and declare them equals.